EdexcelChemistryExam Board Revision

 Exam Questions

-Describe and explain the differences between strong and weak acids.
+Describe and explain the process of neutralization between an acid and a base.
 [6 marks]

 6 marks